Tasnim-Pricila/Winkles-Clothing-Store/README.md

 14. Users can update their profile and display image.
 15. Website is responsive for all screen sizes.

-## Test admin user credentials
+## Admin credentials

 | **E-mail**                   | **Password**     |
 | ---------------------------- | ---------------- |
 | tasnimpricila27@gmail.com    | Tasnim123#       |

 NOTE: These are just for testing purpose.
 Please Don't:

 1. Update or delete any existing product, brand and categories.
 2. Delete product reviews.